 VRTY Collaborates in a World-First VR Research Project

-In this groundbreaking VR research project, VRTY will be partnering with the Association of Independent Schools South Australia (AISSA), the peak body for the Independent school sector in South Australia, leading internationally recognised academic Dr. Erica Southgate, Associate Professor of Emerging Technologies for Education at the University of Newcastle (Australia), and teachers from three education institutions: Pembroke School, SEDA College South Australia, and Trinity College South Australia.
+In this groundbreaking VR research project, VRTY will be partnering with the Association of Independent Schools South Australia (AISSA), the peak body for the Independent school sector in South Australia, leading internationally recognised academic Dr. Erica Southgate, Associate Professor of Emerging Technologies for Education at the University of Newcastle (Australia), and teachers from four education institutions: Pembroke School, SEDA College South Australia, Trinity College South Australia and Southern Montessori School.

 ”We are particularly interested in emerging pedagogies and how students might learn.
 Schools are investing in VR technology but there is limited evidence of how teachers can use this technology to accelerate student learning.
 We're also interested in knowing how this works in terms of girls and STEM learning and students from disadvantaged backgrounds.Carolyn GrantskalnsChief Executive, AISSA